Strategies for keeping your business in the family.

 Communication is critical to a successful family business transition

 You also need to make sure that the family members you designate for leadership roles are up to the task.
-“We always use three years as a benchmark for the lead time needed to fully execute a business transfer,” says Mahon.
+“We always use three years as a benchmark for the lead time needed to fully execute a business transfer,” says Guenther.
 “Family dynamics and the preparedness of specific family members to step up into new roles will dictate whether that is sufficient time to finalize the arrangement.”

-Mahon adds that owners should be clear about their role and intentions to step down.
+Guenther adds that owners should be clear about their role and intentions to step down.
 “Sometimes, owners who say they are phasing out of the business continue in a leadership role, which can be demoralizing for the successors.
 It can undermine the efforts of the new leadership team.”

 Using a gifting strategy to transfer your family business